Duration of the Safari: 4-5 hours.

 About Iberá National Park

-Iberá National Park was created in 2018 with the goals to protect wildlife and boost the local economy through ecotourism.
+What will you discover in our Sustainable Safari experience in Argentina?
+The Iberá National Park was created in 2018 with the goals to protect wildlife and boost the local economy through ecotourism.
 It has an area of 700,000 hectares of nature.
 A large extension of wetlands, grasslands, spinal forests, wilderness and bushes inhabited by unique species.
 It is estimated that 4,000 species of flora and fauna, almost 30% of those recognized in Argentina, live within the bounds of this sanctuary.

 The park is home to 1,250 species of fish, 350 species of birds, 60 species of mammals, 40 species of amphibians and 25 species of butterflies.
 In this conservation area, a wide range of fauna is on display, including the red-winged tinamou or ynambú, capybara, black caiman and broad-snouted caiman.
 Threatened species such as the maned wolf or aguará guazú, the swamp deer, the double-collared seedeater and the capuchin bird can also be sighted.

-Reintroduction of locally extinct species
+Rewilding of local extinct species

 Since 2007, through the REWILDING IBERÁ native species reintroduction program, efforts have been made to reverse the biodiversity crisis in the region.
 The giant anteater is the first species to be reintroduced as part of this program.